RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/66-REV.md

 ## Chapter 7

 <sup>1</sup> And after these things I saw four angels standing on the four corners of the earth, holding the four winds of the earth, that the wind should not blow on the earth, nor on the sea, nor on any tree.
-<sup>2</sup> And I saw another angel ascending from the east , having the seal of the living God: and he cried with a loud voice to the four angels, to whom it was given to hurt the earth and the sea,
+<sup>2</sup> And I saw another angel ascending from the east, having the seal of the living God: and he cried with a loud voice to the four angels, to whom it was given to hurt the earth and the sea,
 <sup>3</sup> Saying, Hurt not the earth, neither the sea, nor the trees, till we have sealed the servants of our God in their foreheads.
 <sup>4</sup> And I heard the number of them which were sealed: [and there were] sealed an hundred [and] forty [and] four thousand of all the tribes of the children of Israel.
 <sup>5</sup> Of the tribe of Juda [were] sealed twelve thousand.
 Of the tribe of Reuben [were] sealed twelve thousand.
 Of the tribe of Gad [were] sealed twelve thousand.
 <sup>6</sup> Of the tribe of Aser [were] sealed twelve thousand.
 Of the tribe of Nepthalim [were] sealed twelve thousand.
 Of the tribe of Manasses [were] sealed twelve thousand.
 <sup>7</sup> Of the tribe of Simeon [were] sealed twelve thousand.
 Of the tribe of Levi [were] sealed twelve thousand.
 Of the tribe of Issachar [were] sealed twelve thousand.
 <sup>8</sup> Of the tribe of Zabulon [were] sealed twelve thousand.
 Of the tribe of Joseph [were] sealed twelve thousand.
 Of the tribe of Benjamin [were] sealed twelve thousand.
-<sup>9</sup> After this I beheld, and, lo, a great multitude, which no man could number , of all nations, and kindreds, and people, and tongues, stood before the throne, and before the Lamb, clothed with white robes, and palms in their hands;
+<sup>9</sup> After this I beheld, and, lo, a great multitude, which no man could number, of all nations, and kindreds, and people, and tongues, stood before the throne, and before the Lamb, clothed with white robes, and palms in their hands;
 <sup>10</sup> And cried with a loud voice, saying, Salvation to our God which sitteth upon the throne, and unto the Lamb.
 <sup>11</sup> And all the angels stood round about the throne, and [about] the elders and the four beasts, and fell before the throne on their faces, and worshipped God,
 <sup>12</sup> Saying, Amen: Blessing, and glory, and wisdom, and thanksgiving, and honour, and power, and might, [be] unto our God for ever and ever.
 Amen.